 In 2010, Bee Haven shifted down, selling most of our hives and our retail accounts to Northwoods Apiaries of Troy, Vermont.
 Bee Haven retained a handful of favorite apiaries in locations blessed by impressive basswood groves and an understory of honeysuckle and blackberry bramble, along with lots of sweet-smelling black locust stands.
 As more of Vermont's agricultural lands go the way of large scale gmo corn operations, or development, we're grateful for hives stashed in a handful of sweet, untended places, blessedly left to represent what used to be.

 We think its important to thank, honor and remember teachers, colleagues and past partners of Bee Haven: Michelle Beebe, Louis Harbin of Alabama, Kirk Jones of Michigan, "he turned me on to the forklift", Ed and Ethel Hazen and Charles Ferree from the Champlain Islands, Roger Jones, Charlie Mraz, "he got me to finally read C.C.
 Miller's 'Fifty Years Among the Bees", Susan Dusmore, "she worked harder then anyone else i've ever worked with. i'd be ready to quit and she'd say, 'let's go do another yard ", Mike Palmer, Peter Genier, Dr. Roger Morse, Arnold Waters, the great comb honey maker, and finally, Dick Brigham, Bob Mead and Bill Matson, the state's previous apiary inspectors - a whole lot of generosity and gifts in these folks.
-Additionally, over the years, Bee Haven has been assisted by Ben Goodrich, Biljer, Dan Staples and Aaron Alexander, who showed up to learn or just work when it was needed and we're grateful for this.
+Additionally, over the years, Bee Haven has been assisted by Ben Goodrich, Biljer, Dan Staples and Aaron Alexander, who showed up to learn or just work when it was needed.
+We're grateful for this.
 We feel privileged to be a part of Vermont's remarkable beekeeping history and grateful for living the life we have.